 Viewing Tips for the Geminid Meteor Shower

 Geminids offer one of the best meteor showers of the year, and they are perfect for kids who can’t keep their eyes open until midnight when other meteor showers begin.
-For those who like to go to bed early, the meteor shower should start around 9 p.m.
-The viewing will be better as the night goes on, so maybe it’ll captivate you enough to become a night owl!
+For those who like to go to bed early, the meteor shower should start around 9 P.M.
+The viewing will be better as the night goes on—peaking around 2 A.M.—so maybe it’ll captivate you enough to become a temporary night owl!

-Unfortunately due to the December timing, the Geminids are sometimes clouded out by a snowstorm.
-Keep your fingers crossed that the skies stay clear, and check our long range weather forecast to plan ahead.
+Unfortunately, due to the December timing, the Geminids are sometimes clouded out by a snowstorm or overcast skies.
+Keep your fingers crossed that the skies stay clear, and check our 5-day weather forecast to plan ahead.

 As with any meteor shower, it is best to find a place far away from man-made lights.
 This can be tough in December when you want to stay close to warm shelter, so try to find a friend who lives out in the country.
 Obviously you’ll need to bundle up for the winter weather, but we recommend making yourself some hot chocolate and cuddling up for a cheap but spectacular date.
 Try getting into sleeping bags on a reclining chair to stay extra cozy.

-As mentioned above, the shower is best when the Moon is absent, but if it happens to be around this year, try to face away from it when looking for meteors.
-Its light pollution will affect the whole sky, but it will be worse closer to the Moon.
+As mentioned above, the shower is best when the Moon is absent, but if it happens to be around, try to face away from it when looking for meteors.
+Its light pollution will affect the whole sky, but viewing will be worse closer to the Moon.

 Fingers crossed that the Geminid meteor shower isn’t a snow day this year!
 Be sure to tell us about your meteor shower experience below.